Khushi-Balekundri/Flight-Data-Analyzer/README.md

 # Flight Data Analyzer (Telemetry Analysis & System Health Monitoring)

-A rule-based telemetry analysis system for classifying system states and detecting anomalies from time-series flight data.
+This is a rule-based telemetry analysis system for classifying system states and detecting anomalies from time-series flight data.

-Designed to emulate post-mission analysis workflows, enabling system health assessment, validation of expected behavior, and structured detection of safety-relevant events.
+It is designed to emulate post-mission analysis workflows, enabling system health assessment, validation of expected behavior, and structured detection of safety-relevant events.

 ## Why this project matters
 * Demonstrates how telemetry data can be used to infer system state and behavior